vtex/faststore/README.md

 # FastStore
 ## An open ecommerce framework

 FastStore is an open ecommerce framework built using modern technologies that aims to deliver the building blocks necessary for creating your custom ecommerce experience.
-With these building blocks you can archieve:
+With these building blocks you can achieve:

 - Multiregion stores with native internationalization support
 - Great Performance (90+ on Google's page speed insights)